User Community Service Desk Downloads

 Persistence Status

 Persistence Status is a monitoring section for the VLDB persistence type (at least one has to be defined).
-It displays the list of defined VLDB persistencies, typically for Consolidation and History.
-For each VLDB persistence there are following details available:
+It displays a list of defined VLDB persistencies, typically for Consolidation and History.

 • LTC count: Number of executions of the Logical Transaction Collector (LTC).

-• LTC time spent: Total time spent cleaning up the obsolete records (since MDM server start up).
+• LTC time spent: Total time spent cleaning up the obsolete records (since MDM server startup).

 • Number of known transactions: Represents the number of active or finished transactions that have not yet been collected by LTC.